 The assessment period for a permit extension commences on the day the APVMA issues you with a notice advising you that your application for a permit extension will be assessed under subsection 115.

-- if your application should be recategorised to ensure that the Item and level of Module assessment originally identified is appropriate;
+- your application should be recategorised to ensure that the Item and level of Module assessment originally identified is appropriate;

 The assessment period may change if one of the circumstances listed below applies to the application: